A look at the design, market and legacy of Victorian pottery

 Wedgwood majolica coconut plate

-In addition to the large 9-inch plates there were numerous matching serving pieces: platters in three sizes; two grape servers; a relish plate; a footed bowl; tazzas in two sizes; a 6.75-inch side dish; an umbrella stand; a condiment set; mugs; a large punch bowl; and a sardine box.
-With so many different shapes there must be other pieces of the series that we haven't seen as well.
+In addition to the large 9-inch plates there were numerous matching serving pieces: platters in three sizes; two grape servers; two relish plates; a footed bowl; tall and low tazzas; a 6.75-inch side dish; an umbrella stand; a condiment set; mugs; a large punch bowl; and a sardine box.
+With so many different shapes there must be other pieces of the series that I haven't seen.

 There were also other Wedgwood designs that utilized the same basket weave ground such as the Wedgwood cornbread platter but as far as I can tell they're not actually part of the series but more like go-alongs.